Iyaad-luqman/init-recon/README.md

 - nmap
 <br />
 <br />
-Gathers all subdomains and check which are alive using httpx. search for github-enspoints in Github [token required]. fetch data from waybackurls. sorts it down on the basis of status codes. takes screenshots of all the required Urls and subdomains using aquatone.
+-Gathers all subdomains and check which are alive using httpx.
+-search for github-enspoints in Github [token required].
+-fetch data from waybackurls.
+-sorts it down on the basis of status codes.
+-takes screenshots of all the required Urls and subdomains using aquatone.
 <br />
-Perform Github-Dorks.
+-Perform Github-Dorks.
-Perform Shodan-Dorks.
+-Perform Shodan-Dorks.
-Perform Google-Dorks
+-Perform Google-Dorks
 <br />
-Finally puts all the results into a webpage for easy access.
+-Finally puts all the results into a webpage for easy access.
 <br />
 # Installation:
 git clone https://github.com/Iyaad-luqman/init-recon.git
-cd init-recon
+cd init-recon <br />
-sudo chmod +x install.sh
+sudo chmod +x install.sh <br />
 sudo ./install.sh

 # Usage: